jakerodr/COGS108_Repo/README.md

 # COGS108_Repo
-This is my edit so I can perform a pull request
+This is my second edit so I can perform a pull request